Marketplace overview

 • Exchanges: A list of supported exchanges the publisher works with, such as Google AD Manager, Freewheel, Magnite, and others

-• Entity type: A tag that identifies the entry as a publisher
+• Type: A tag that identifies the entry as a publisher

-• Linked entity: A list of inventory packages that are linked to a publisher
+• Linked packages: A list of inventory packages that are linked to a publisher

 • Publisher contact information: The email address that has been provided for sending a request for approval